Rust-CMS/radical/README.md

 Next, put in your MySQL connection string.
 Extensive examples for a full .env can be seen [here](#environment-variables).

-The MySQL connection string is not used for the program connecting to the database (this is done in rcms.json), but rather for running the migrations.
+The MySQL connection string is not used for the program connecting to the database, but rather for running the migrations.
+This is usually not required to be done manually.

 `DATABASE_URL=mysql://rustcms:rustcms@localhost:3306/rustcms`